alexholmes/hdfs-file-slurper/README.md

                            successful copy.
 Must be in the same filesystem as the source file.
 Either this or the "remove" option must be set.
+ -p,--poll-period-millis   The time threads wait in milliseconds between
+                           polling the file system for new files.
+                           (Optional)
  -r,--remove-after-copy    Remove the source file after a successful copy.
                            Either this or the "completedir" option must be set.